ammario/OpenStack-PHP/README.md

 print_r($Container->getObjectByName("testing")); //Get a single object
 ```
 #####Updating Container Metadata
-This function should be used as the Update Object Storage metadata function is.
+Metadata and their respective values will be passed along as headers in compliance with [OpenStack's documentation](http://developer.openstack.org/api-ref-objectstorage-v1.html).
 ```php
 $Container->updateMetadata(array("X-Container-Meta-Author: John"));
 $Container->updateMetadata(array("X-Remove-Container-Meta-Author: John"));
 ```
 ###Objects
-Containers are independent (PHP)objects, and inherently store all the information they need.
+Objects are independent (PHP)objects, and inherently store all the information they need.
 ```php
 $Object = $Container->getObjectByName("testing");
 ```